tyler71/openheart-protocol-golang/README.md

 - JSON is permitted `POST localhost:4444/example.com { "emoji": "🌾"}`
 - You may look up a specific emoji count: `GET https://localhost:4444/example.com/🌾`

 Limitation: Currently this server will only handle a single Unicode code point.
+Todo: Implement getting first [Grapheme cluster](https://github.com/rivo/uniseg).
 - This works: 🎃
 - This does _not_ work: 👩🏾‍❤️‍💋‍👩🏻
 ### Examples